Client recipes

 This is an example.
 Your actual structure will be tailored to your specific project.

-Once setup is complete, try these example prompts in Windsurf's Cascade:
+Once setup is complete, try these prompts in Cascade:

 To regenerate your entire documentation from scratch: